Bulletproof-Coffee/MLB-Predictor/README.md

 Player projections are based on pitch physics.

-Built on MySQL, PyTorch, Flask, and crappy JS.
+Built on MySQL, Sklearn, Flask.